 Think about what your audience needs, reconsider the content that you publish, and dive deeper into your analytics.

-Sometimes, all you need is to go back to the basics to boost your organic reach on social media.
+Sometimes, all you need is to go back to the basics of social media management to boost your organic reach on social media.